Xing-CHEN18/Xing-CHEN18.github.io/about.md

 ### Research interests

 My research interests lie in the intersection of [Spintronics](https://en.wikipedia.org/wiki/Spintronics), [Neuromorphic computing](https://en.wikipedia.org/wiki/Neuromorphic_engineering) and Machine Learning.
 I am also very interested in the physics-informed learning rule and the applications of AI in the industry.
+My passion for AI started when I was doing my research project at C2N in France.
+I was exploring the reservoir computing algorithm (an elegant solution to these problems that RNNs traditionally face, and importantly, it is hardware friendly) for a complicated prediction task by utilizing the physical properties of a spintronic nano-device.
+The problem is that the conventional simulations tool makes running a regular benchmark task in RC exceptionally time-consuming.
+I solved the problem by modeling an equivalent system using machine learning techniques to the original physical design, and it proves to be entirely accurate and computationally efficient!
+This experience made me realize that between these two communities of physics and machine learning, many things can be borrowed and learned to be benificial for each other.

 ### Experience